A welcome to

 Head of Department: Mrs. L. Carroll

-At KS3 and KS4 Biology, Chemistry and Physics are taught together by specialist teaching staff in purpose built laboratories.
+At KS3 and KS4, Biology, Chemistry and Physics are taught together by specialist teaching staff in purpose built laboratories.

-Achieved Grade 4 and above in Maths
+Students that achieved Grade 4 or above in English & Maths